bbopt/nomad/doc/user_guide/source/LibraryMode.rst

   }

 The ``checkAndComply`` function must be called to ensure that parameters are compatible.
 Otherwise an exception is triggered.

+Access to solution and optimization data
+""""""""""""""""""""""""""""""""""""""""

+**TODO**

+..
+In the basic example 1, final information is displayed at the end of an algorithm.
+More specialized access to solution and optimization data is allowed.

+..
+To access the best feasible and infeasible points, use the methods \sComp{NOMAD::Mads::get\_best}\-\sComp{\_feasible()} and \sComp{NOMAD::Mads::get\_best\_infeasible()}.
+To access optimization data or statistics, call the method \sComp{NOMAD::Mads::get\_stats()} which returns access to  a \sComp{NOMAD::Stats} object.
+Then, use the access methods defined in \sComp{Stats.hpp}.
+For example, to display the number of blackbox evaluations, write:

+..
+NOMAD::CacheBase::getInstance()->findBestFeas(bf, NOMAD::Point(n), NOMAD::EvalType::BB,NOMAD::ComputeType::STANDARD, nullptr);
+..
+NOMAD::CacheBase::getInstance()->findBestInf(bi, NOMAD::INF, NOMAD::Point(n), NOMAD::EvalType::BB, NOMAD::ComputeType::STANDARD,nullptr);

 Python interface
 ----------------